E. L. Doctorow: Career

 Doctorow's next book, written in his home in New Rochelle, New York, was Ragtime (1975), later named one of the 100 best novels of the 20th century by the Modern Library editorial board.
 His subsequent work includes the award-winning novels World's Fair (1985), Billy Bathgate (1989), and The March (2005), as well as several volumes of essays and short fiction.

 Novelist Jay Parini is impressed by Doctorow's skill at writing fictionalized history in a unique style, "a kind of detached but arresting presentation of history that mingled real characters with fictional ones in ways that became his signature manner".
 In Ragtime, for example, he arranges the story to include Sigmund Freud and Carl Jung sharing a ride at Coney Island, or a setting with Henry Ford and J. P. Morgan.

 Despite the immense research Doctorow needed to create stories based on real events and real characters, reviewer John Brooks notes that they were nevertheless "alive enough never to smell the research in old newspaper files that they must have required".
 Doctorow demonstrated in most of his novels "that the past is very much alive, but that it's not easily accessed," writes Parini.
 "We tell and retell stories, and these stories illuminate our daily lives.
 He showed us again and again that our past is our present, and that those not willing to grapple with 'what happened' will be condemned to repeat its worst errors."

+Doctorow's fiction combines deeply traditional writing with historical explorations.
+Although he was called a political novelist, Doctorow rejected this label because he did not believe that the language of politics fit into the complexity of fiction Instead, Doctorow was more a historical novelist.
+With that being said, Doctorow upheld a strong opinion about labels being a distraction and the "paradox of his career."